inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 The cloth_line.svg file contains all prepared cloths in the "Cloths Preparation" layer and the same tilings again in the "Tilings" layer.

-It also contains what you should obtain  at all  steps of the process, up to the final embroidery.
+It also contains what you should obtain  after each step of the process, up to the final embroidery.
+Each step of this tutorail corresponds to a layer of the file, proceed from bottom to top, remember to unlock  and unhide a layer  if you want to use it.
+Other layers are best left hidden and locked.

 ![cloth_line](/assets/images/tutorials/cookie_cutter_tiling/cloth_line.svg)